An Overpartition Companion of Andrews and Keith's 2-colored $q$-series Identity: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Professor William Keith for introducing him to this area of research.
-Some of the content of this paper was presented in the Michigan Tech Specialty Seminar in Partition Theory, $q$-series, and Related Topics.
+The author would like to thank Professor William Keith for introducing him to this area of research, and for encouraging the author to present this work in the Michigan Tech Specialty Seminar in Partition Theory, $q$-series, and Related Topics.